Green --> GO

 This movie was produced in 1964, concurrent with the great, not-so-great-society intrusion of politics into medicine.
 It took no time at all for the Federal legislative advent of Medicare to become Medi-scare during each election cycle (which currently lasts forever).

 The past two years gave to humanity a ghoulishly generated and politically mandated set of gaslighting tricks for a virus that we now know was not the Black Plague.
-It was rather a pharmaceutical ponzi scheme that was perpetrated by the most vile and mediocre of the empty-headed narcissists known as politicians.
+It was rather a pharmaceutical payola scheme that was perpetrated by the most vile and mediocre of the empty-headed narcissists known as politicians and by the greedy ghouls at the pharmaceutical corporations.
 Oh, and they all raked in big bucks while the rest of us clung to, not dear life, but a way of trying to pay for the cost living under Stasi rules.